jhalickman/dwolla-sdk-ios/README.md

 		#Is called if the user cancels the Authorization.
 		- (void)dwollaAuthorizationControllerCanceled:(DwollaAuthorizationController *)controller

-1. Next, you need to create your DwollaEngine with your Consumer Key,Secret, Scope, and Callback.
+1. Next, you need to allocate your ###DwollaEngine### with your ###Consumer Key,Secret, Scope, and Callback###.
-   NOTE: The callback in this isn't really used, we scrap the URL for the needed results.
-   Would probably be best if was some sort of a "We are logining you in page".
+   *NOTE: The callback in this isn't really used, we scrap the URL for the needed results.
+Would probably be best if was some sort of a "We are logining you in page".*

 		dwollaEngine = [[DwollaOAuthEngine
                      engineWithConsumerKey:@"KEY"